rrsalian16/rrsalian16/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions .
 - 🎓 &nbsp; B.E in Electronics and communication from Vivekananda College of Engineering and Technology Puttur.
-- 💼 &nbsp; Working as a Associate software engineer at Stridefuture Technologies Pvt Ltd.
+- 💼 &nbsp; Working as a Software engineer at Stridefuture Technologies Pvt Ltd.

 <h3> 🛠 &nbsp;Tech Stack</h3>